dennisXZX/devops-notes/AWS-S3.md

 #### Encryption

 Encryption in Transit is achieved by SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
-(TLS is the new name for SSL)
+TLS is the new name for SSL.

 Encryption At Rest (Server Side Encryption) is provided by AWS.